 If you enjoy gaming on your phone, a traditional gaming headset is likely far too bulky to take around with you everywhere.
 Luckily, as mobile gaming has risen in popularity, more earbuds and in-ears are being designed with that in mind.
 Generally, for a gaming headset, you want something with a good microphone, a comfortable fit, and a well-balanced sound profile, so all your game's explosions and dialogue sound the way they're meant to.
 Latency can also be very important, as many Bluetooth headphones introduce noticeable lag, which can be an issue when gaming online with others.

-We’ve tested over 170 pairs of earbuds and in-ears so far, and below are our picks for the best earbuds for gaming to buy.
-Unlike traditional over-ear gaming headsets, we haven't reviewed nearly as many earbuds that are suitable for gaming yet, but we'll update this list as we buy and test more.
+We’ve tested over 190 pairs of earbuds and in-ears, and below are our picks for the best earbuds for gaming to buy.
+Unlike traditional over-ear gaming headsets, we haven't tested nearly as many earbuds that are suitable for gaming yet, but we'll update this list as we buy and test more.
 You can also check out our recommendations for the best gaming headsets, the best earbuds, and the best earbuds with a mic.

-The best gaming earbuds with a wireless connection that we've tested so far are the Razer Hammerhead.
+The best wireless earbuds for gaming that we've tested are the Razer Hammerhead True Wireless.
 These truly wireless earbuds don't enter the ear canal as deeply as most in-ears, which some people may find more comfortable.
-They have a unique 'Gaming Mode' which allows for outstandingly low latency when connected to mobile devices, making them a great choice for competitive gaming on your phone.
+They have a unique 'Gaming Mode', which allows for outstandingly low latency when connected to mobile devices, making them a great choice for competitive gaming on your phone.

 Their sound profile is quite bass-heavy and uneven, though this helps to bring out explosions and gunshots in your game.
 If you also use your headphones for listening to music, they'll be best suited for bass-forward genres like EDM or hip-hop, as they're likely too boomy and muddy for genres like rock or country.
 On the bright side, their dedicated companion app gives you access to a few EQ presets, so you can boost their treble or bass to better suit your taste.